Search

 • Step #2: Train a machine learning model: The labeled data is used to train a machine learning model.
 This model is used to make predictions on new data that is not labeled.

-• Step #3: Select the most informative samples: The active learning algorithm selects the most informative samples for labeling based on a query strategy.
+• Step #3: Select the most informative samples: The algorithm selects the most informative samples for labeling based on a query strategy.
 The query strategy determines the method used by the algorithm to select the most informative samples for labeling.

 • Step #4: Label the selected samples: The selected samples are manually labeled by humans, and the labeled data is added to the training data.